Art-of-WiFi/UniFi-API-client/README.md

 - Official UniFi Hosting, details [here](https://help.ui.com/hc/en-us/articles/4415364143511)
 - UniFi OS Server, announcement [here](https://blog.ui.com/article/introducing-unifi-os-server)

-The class automatically detects UniFi OS consoles and adjusts the URLs and several functions/methods accordingly.
+The class automatically detects UniFi OS consoles/servers and adjusts the URLs and several functions/methods accordingly.

 UniFi OS-based consoles require you to connect using port **443** instead of **8443** which is used for the classic "software-based" controllers.
 When using **UniFi OS Server**, you are required to use port **11443**.